 Device Design Guidelines: Designing Successful Apps

-The goal of mobile app UX design is to have a positive user experience and interaction with an app.
+The goal of UX in mobile app design is to have a positive user experience and interaction with an app.
 To do this, device design guidelines are important to shape the basis of UX design.

 Device design guidelines are a collection of recommended guidelines for designing user interface (UI) for specific devices or a set of devices.
 While at first it may seem restrictive, these guidelines contribute to the overall cohesiveness of a user's experience with a device.